i4Ds/Karabo-Pipeline/README.md

 Quick Look with no Installation
 -------------------------------

 If you are curious to see whether Karabo is for you or if you want to try it out before you install something, then this is for you: we offer a demo installation on Renkulab.
 This demo was created for a workshop at Swiss SKA Days in September 2024.
-It has been kept up to day ever since.
+It has been kept up to date ever since.

-The demo installation can be found as [SwissSKADays-Karabo-Workshop](https://renkulab.io/projects/menkalinan56/swissskadays-karabo-workshop) once your logged in to Renkulab.
-The account is free.
-You can log in using your GitHub account, your ORCID id, or your edu-ID.
-You can start a server (free of cost) and start using the Karabo pipeline.
-However, you can also first fork the project.
-Changes you make will then be saved to your GitLab repository linked to your Renkulab accout.
+The demo installation can be found as [SwissSKADays-Karabo-Workshop](https://renkulab.io/projects/menkalinan56/swissskadays-karabo-workshop).
+You can start a server (free of cost) and start using the Karabo pipeline without an account.
+However, if you want to save your work, you need to log in using your GitHub account, your ORCID id, or your edu-ID.
+You then fork the project.
+Changes you make will be saved to your GitLab repository linked to your Renkulab accout.

 A good starting point may be the slide deck of the workshop.
 You can find it in the folder `documents`.
 The code in the slides is available as Jupyter notebooks in the folder `notebooks`.
 Those help you get started.